 Listening for gist means to identify the key words that allow you to paint a complete picture.
 A good example is ‘sun,’ ‘beach,’ ‘towel,’ ‘hotel.’
 On their own, all different.
 Together, they lead you to understand the topic is probably going to be about a holiday.

 3. Listening for detail

 At this point, you are listening for key words which fill in the gaps you have.
 It can be directed, however.
 Based on key words you can identify, you can then assume what kind of vocabulary you are likely to need following it.
 For example, if in a test you are identifying ‘age,’ then numbers and the word ‘years’ will be the most important to listen to.

 4. Inferring meaning

 This is when we take clues in a conversation and attempt to build understanding by using our own experiences to fill in the blanks.
-For example, if two people are talking, and you hear “good try” “try again” “lean more” you may expect the conversation to be a discussion between an athlete, and their coach.
+For example, if two people are talking, and you hear “good try”, “try again” and “lean more” you may expect the conversation to be a discussion between an athlete and their coach.

-And of course, here at Notting Hill College, we work hard to ensure that every teacher who undertakes one of our courses, such as Ofqual regulated Level 5 Certificate in TEFL, or Ofqual regulated Level 6 Diploma in TESOL, has the tools necessary to work with their students and build their confidence when it comes to key skills such as listening.
-Especially in areas such as listening where improvements can be marginal, and for students feel like no improvement at all.
-This is where teachers really can come in to their own to help ensure their students continued development and success.
+At Notting Hill College, we work hard to ensure that every teacher who undertakes one of our Ofqual-regulated courses, such as Level 5 Certificate in TEFL or Level 6 Diploma in TESOL, has the tools necessary to work with their students and build their confidence when it comes to key skills such as listening, where improvements can be marginal.
+This is where teachers really can come into their own to help ensure their students' continued development and success.